mobizt/Firebase-ESP8266/src/README.md

-#### Read the any type of value at the defined database path.
+#### Read any type of value at the defined database path.

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the float value is being read.
+param **`path`** - Database path in which the float value is being read.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

 Call [FirebaseData object].intData, [FirebaseData object].floatData, [FirebaseData object].doubleData,
 [FirebaseData object].boolData, [FirebaseData object].stringData, [FirebaseData object].jsonObject (pointer),